archit1496/qlicket/README.md

 login user id=12345;
 login password=qlicket;

+After login user will be routed to the flight-ticket page, where the user can filter it by duration, arrival time and price.
+The user can clear filters at any time and start filtering again.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.